dspelaez/dspelaez.github.io/src/content/blog/marine-heatwave-2023-north-atlantic.md

 Understanding and predicting marine heatwaves requires detailed observations, yet acquiring co-located, in-situ measurements of ocean temperature, wind, and waves remains logistically challenging.
 Most monitoring relies on satellite data or reanalysis products with daily averages, which smooth out the fine-scale variability crucial for understanding air-sea interactions.

 This is where the 2023 dataset becomes uniquely valuable.
 A [Spotter buoy](https://www.sofarocean.com/products/spotter), deployed off the Aran Islands in April 2023, captured 1-minute resolution sea surface temperature measurements, 30-minute directional wave spectra, and wind speed estimates throughout the deployment.
+This deployment followed our previous work on [bubble plume dynamics off the Irish coast](/blog/bubble-plumes-wave-breaking), which highlighted the complex air-sea interactions in this energetic region.
 When the buoy broke free from its mooring on 1 June 2023, this incident became a stroke of fortune: the drifting buoy continued measuring throughout the peak of the marine heatwave, providing unique high-resolution and simultaneous measurements of waves, wind, and temperature during an extreme event.

 ![Sea Surface Temperature and Wind Speed Comparison](/images/sst_and_wind_comparison.png)